nfreitas/fourier-interpolation/README.md

 # fourier-interpolation
-A memory-efficient implementation of 2D Fourier interpolation based on zero-padding of large momentum components
+A memory efficient implementation of 2D Fourier interpolation based on zero-padding of large momentum components